gabriel8fm/platform-engineer-journey/README.md

-# The journey to become a SRE / DevOps Engineer
+# The journey to become a Platform Engineer